thepirat000/Audit.NET/src/Audit.WebApi/README.md

 ## Usage

-The audit action filter can be enabled in different ways:
+The audit can be enabled in different ways:

 1. **Local Action Filter**: Decorating the controllers/actions to be audited with `AuditApi` action filter attribute.
 2. **Global Action Filter**: Adding the `AuditApiGlobalFilter` action filter as a global filter.
 This method allows more dynamic configuration of the audit settings.